- Books, Literature, and Writing»

-This is just a short hub letting my friends and followers know that I am taking the Poetry Month Challenge and writing a poem or poetry related hub every day for the month of April.
+I am doing it again.
+I am taking the Poetry Month Challenge and writing a poem or poetry related hub every day for the month of April.

 I usually only make it about 27 days into the month but that is of no consequence.
 I am trying again this year and I have many ideas and plans.

 My excitement level is at an all time high and I can hardly hold my anxiety.
 Who would have thought that April would have such an effect on me.